A Single Question Can Boost Your Chance of Getting a Date

 If she did not have a lighter or directions, the man responded, "It doesn't matter.
 Are you busy now?
 If not, we could have a drink together, if you have some time."

-Results of the experiment indicated that women were significantly more likely to agree to a date after first providing directions or a light for the man's cigarette—while only 3.3% of women agreed to an immediate date directly, 15% agreed to a date after providing a light and 15.8% agreed after giving directions.
+Results of the experiment indicated that women were significantly more likely to agree to a date after first providing directions or a light for the man's cigarette—while only 3.3 percent of women agreed to an immediate date directly, 15 percent agreed to a date after providing a light and 15.8 percent agreed after giving directions.
 These percentages were generally the same for all three men making the various requests.
 Therefore, making the small request first did indeed increase the women's willingness to go on a date—much as the FITD effect works in other influence situations.